SaahilClaypool/Site-hugo/content/post/HelloWorld.md

 This site is created to document my exploration of different computer science topics.
 I hope to include both content from my school ([WPI](https://www.wpi.edu/)) and my own personal projects.

-# About Me
-I, Saahil Claypool, am a computer science major at WPI.